Substance 3D Designer

 This documentation is designed to help you learn how to use the software, from basic to advanced techniques.

-- Activation and licenses — This pages regroups information on how to activate and manage your licenses to unlock the application.
+- Activation and licenses — This page has information on how to activate and manage your licenses so you can start using Designer.

 - System requirements — This page lists system requirements and hardware compatibility information.

-- Overview — This page gives an overview of Substance 3D Designer, how it compares to the other applications in the Substance ecosystem and what sort of filetypes and resources you will work with.
+- Overview — This page gives an overview of Substance 3D Designer https://www.adobe.com/products/substance3d-designer.html, how it compares to the other applications in the Substance ecosystem and what sort of filetypes and resources you will work with.